 There is also 2 g dietary fiber per 100 g cauliflower, which increases satiety, combating excessive calorie and fat intake that could cover up your shredded muscle growth.

 Also, vitamin C reduces muscle soreness, damage, and function from exercise.
-In one clinical study, 18 men were given either 3 g/day vitamin C or a placebo 2 weeks prior and 4 days after performing 70 eccentric elbow extensions with their non-dominant arm.
+In one clinical study, 18 men were given either 3 g/day of vitamin C or a placebo 2 weeks prior and 4 days after performing 70 eccentric elbow extensions with their non-dominant arm.
 Both groups experienced muscle soreness, but the vitamin C group experienced significantly less.

-Green peppers are low in calories and can be eaten in a various ways.
+Green peppers are low in calories and can be eaten in various ways.
 Mix up your plate and maybe even stuff green peppers with other vegetables for healthier, stronger muscles.